-We consider a cyclone that formed near Marseilles at 1300 UTC on 12 December 1988, with a central SLP of 1013.4 hPa, which moved south (black line in Fig. 9a) to the Mediterranean Sea, where it reached its mature stage at 0400 UTC on 13 \times trajectories pass through the Rhone valley and the western edge of the Alps, PV increases can be as large as 0.6 PVU h^{-1} (red segments in Fig. 9a).
+We consider a cyclone that formed near Marseilles at 13:00 UTC on 12 December 1988, with a central SLP of 1013.4 hPa, which moved south (black line in Fig. 9a) to the Mediterranean Sea, where it reached its mature stage at 04:00 UTC on 13 December 1988 with a minimum SLP of 1008.7 hPa.
+It gained most of its lower-tropospheric PV due to interactions with orography.
+Figure 9a shows the backward trajectories from the cyclone center in the mature stage, colored according to hourly PV changes.
+There is one major airstream moving from western Europe along the western Alps into the cyclone center.
+While trajectories pass through the Rhone valley and the western edge of the Alps, PV increases can be as large as $0.6 \text{ PVU}\text{h}^{-1}$ (red segments in Fig. 9a).
 Figure 9b shows the decomposition of the total time evolution of the average PV (grey) and the accumulated PV modification (red).
 PV on average doubles within 48 h reaching a PVM of 1.25 PVU with an initial PVS of approximately 0.6 PVU.
 Figure 9b shows the decomposition of the total accumulated PV (apv) into its cyclonic (solid black line), non-orographic environmental (dotted black line), and orographic environmental (dotted grey line) components.
-Orographic environmental PV production dominates from t = -36 h to t = -21 h.
+Orographic environmental PV production dominates from t = -36 to t = -21 h.
 After cyclogenesis (vertical grey line), PV remains fairly constant.
-Therefore, the PV increase of 0.65 PVU almost entirely originates from the orographic environmental
+Therefore, the PV increase of 0.65 PVU almost entirely originates from the orographic environmental PV changes (75% of PV\), whereas the remaining 25% of the anomaly is provided by an anomalously high PVS.
+For this cyclone the environmental PV provides 0.65 PVU, which results from +0.75 PVU apveO, which was mainly produced near the Alps, and a small negative signal of about -0.125 PVU apveNO.